 When the Direct Selection tool cursor shows a small circle in the icon, clicking will select the specific point under the cursor.

-14. In the Control panel, change the X position of the selected point 3.625".
+14. In the Control panel, change the X position of the selected point to 3.625 in.

 As you can see, you can control the precise position of every point in a shape.

 CREATE BÉZIER CURVES